JuliaLang/julia/stdlib/Pkg3/docs/src/index.md

 package.
 Old package versions that are no longer used by any environments are periodically automatically “garbage collected” by the package manager.

-Pkg3's approach to local environments may be familiar to people who have used Python's `virtualenv` or Ruby's `bundler`.
-In Julia, instead of hacking the language's code loading mechanisms to support environments, we have the benefit that Julia natively understands Pkg3 environments.
-In addition, Julia environments are "stackable": you can overlay one environment with another and thereby have access to additional packages outside of the primary project environment.
+Pkg3’s approach to local environments may be familiar to people who have used Python’s `virtualenv` or Ruby’s `bundler`.
+In Julia, instead of hacking the language’s code loading mechanisms to support environments, we have the benefit that Julia natively understands Pkg3 environments.
+In addition, Julia environments are “stackable”: you can overlay one environment with another and thereby have access to additional packages outside of the primary project environment.
 The overlay of environments is controlled by the `LOAD_PATH` global, which specifies the stack of environments that are searched for